irene-tang/fixasc/README.md

 Move all of those generated files into `../data/eyedry/originals/`.

-NOTE: the trace file (`../data/eyedry/trace_limerick1.txt`) contains a record of everything we performed with EyeDry.
+NOTE: the trace file (e.g. `../data/eyedry/trace_limerick1.txt`) contains a record of everything that was performed with EyeDry just now.

 [Back to top](#limerick1-workspace)